rh-mobb/terraform-aws-rosa-sts-roles/README.md

 ## Get OCM Information

-When create OCM roles.
-The roles require org id and external id.
+When create OCM roles, the roles require org id and external id.

-When create User role.
-The roles require user id and username.
+When create User role. the roles require user id and username.

 The information can be retrieved from ocm cli.
 ```